wind-turbine.com

 • extend the service life,

-• and consequential damage caused by continued operation with defective or worn parts.
+• and consequential damage that could result from continued operation with defective or worn parts.

 3. Which components are affected?

-The following components are considered to be classic "large components", the replacement of which typically requires the largest effort and the highest costs:
+The following components are considered classic "large components", the replacement of which typically causes the greatest effort and costs:

-Blades: They are among the largest and most expensive components.
-Damages are caused by cracks, lightning strikes or erosion.
+Rotor blades: They are among the largest and most expensive components.
+Damage is caused by cracks, lightning strikes or erosion.

-Main bearing: Carries the entire rotor mass.
-Typical damages: Pitting, Wear, vibrations.
+Main Bearings: Carries the entire rotor mass.
+Typical damage: Pitting, wear, vibrations.

-Transmission: Gear – prone to tooth chips, bearing damage, Oil contamination.
+Transmission: Gears speed – prone to tooth chips, bearing damage, oil contamination.

-Generator: Converts mechanical energy into electrical energy – often affected due to overheating and insulation damage.
+Generator: Converts mechanical energy into electrical energy – often affected by overheating and insulation damage.

 Rotor shaft: Transmits rotational motion, highly stressed by torsion.

-Gondola frame and hub: Rare exchange, but relevant for structural Damages.
+Gondola frame and hub: Rare replacement, but relevant in the case of structural damage.

 4. Typical causes and damage patterns

-Large component damage rarely occurs sudden.
+Large component damage rarely occurs suddenly.
 Common causes:

 • Material fatigue due to load changes and turbulence